They Shall Never Perish

 The Lord Jesus Christ affirms that he gives to his sheep “eternal life; and they shall never perish.”
 Nothing could be clearer.

-By Simon Padbury 9 September 2019 7 minutes read
+9 September 2019 • 10 minutes read

-Our Lord Jesus Christ himself proclaimed, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3.16).
+•Our Lord Jesus Christ himself proclaimed, “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).

+Can a Christian lose his or her salvation?
+Some Arminians say “yes” and some say “no.” Those who say “yes” argue as follows: “Your salvation is dependent upon your faith (i.e. upon your believing in Christ).
+Therefore, if you stop believing that the Lord Jesus Christ has saved you, then you lose your salvation.
+You must keep the faith in order to remain saved.”
 Other Arminians sincerely believe in what they call eternal security, by which they mean essentially the same thing as Calvinists mean when we speak of the preservation of the saints.
 Same as we do, they rest all their hope upon God’s gospel promises of the Bible, that say Christians shall not perish but have everlasting life, because the Saviour has saved them.

+The Lord Jesus Christ affirms that he gives to his sheep “eternal life; and they shall never perish” (John 10:28).
+Nothing could be clearer.
 In Jesus’s illustration, those people who are his “sheep” are those who hear his voice and follow him (v.27).
-Yes we know, sadly, how many times we, Christ’s sheep, stray from those “paths of righteousness” (Psalm 23.3) which he leads us in; and so our Lord must “turn us again” (Psalm 80.3,7,19) until we have returned to following him; and he must lift us out of all manner of snares, thickets, miry clay and pits (wherever our sins have carried us), in order to keep us safe.
+Yes we know, sadly, how many times we, Christ’s sheep, stray from those “paths of righteousness” (Psalm 23:3) which he leads us in; and so our Lord must “turn us again” (Psalm 80:3,7,19) until we have returned to following him; and he must lift us out of all manner of snares, thickets, miry clay and pits—wherever our sins have carried us, in order to keep us safe.
 But with such a Good Shepherd as our Saviour is, not one of his sheep will perish!

-Christ immediately adds this double promise: “neither shall any man pluck them out of my hand.
-My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand” (John 10.28-29).
+Christ immediately adds to this magnificent declaration of the truth of salvation, two magnificent promises: “neither shall any man pluck them out of my hand.
+My Father, which gave them me, is greater than all; and no man is able to pluck them out of my Father’s hand.
+I and my Father are one” (John 10:28-30).
 Again, nothing could be clearer.
-Once a person has been saved by the Saviour, he or she will always remain saved—or salvation is not salvation!

 But eternal-security deniers argue, “It is only those of Christ’s sheep who continue to listen to his voice (in the Bible), and who continue to follow him, who will never perish.
 But if they fail to do this, then they cease to be Christ’s sheep, and they will perish.”